TomCarr/GetCongruentBranches/README.md

 ## Usage
 `species_tree_name` the file name of the species tree on which you will map the branch lengths
 `gene_tree_directory` the directory in which your gene trees are located
-`zero_sample_overule` boolean, TRUE will continue to output branch lengths even if there are no gene trees congruent for one or more species tree branches.
+`zero_sample_overule` TRUE will continue to output branch lengths even if there are no gene trees congruent for one or more species tree branches.
 Such branches will have a length of 0.
 If FALSE it will exit.
 `loci_lengths` This can just be set as 1, in which case every gene tree is treated equally.
 Alternatively, a named vector of the length of the alignment for each gene tree can be used (or any other criteria on which you might want to weight the gene trees). names(loci_length) should be the file name of the relevent gene tree.
 This allows a weighted mean to be estimated.
 `output_tree_name` file name for output branch length tree.
 A further "information tree" will also be written.
 On this tree, the branch lengths correspond to the number of gene trees that provided information for a given species tree branch. i.e. the number that were congruent.